Topics on topology and superstring theory: Holonomy and Wilson loop

 linked by the expression:

 Moreover, we have:

 thus we can think $\Hol_{A}(\gamma)$ as \emph{a section of a line bundle $CL_{\alpha}$ over $CU_{\alpha}$} with transition functions $\{h_{\rho\eta}\} \in \check{H}^{1}(CU_{\alpha}, \underline{S}^{1})$.
-In this way we have a clear meaning for the holonomy: the fact that it is not well-defined as a function doesn't mean that it is not well-defined at all, it is just a section of a line bundle, hence it is naturally different with respect to different charts.
-Under the hypoteses that $\gamma$ is contanined in $U_{\alpha}$ we have that $V_{\alpha}$ is a global chart for $CL_{\alpha}$, hence the bundle is trivial: we will see that for generic curves we obtain a non-trivial bundle, but the picture is the same.
+In this way we have a clear meaning for the holonomy: the fact that it is not well-defined as a function does not mean that it is not well-defined at all, it is just a section of a line bundle, hence it is naturally different with respect to different charts.
+Under the hypothesis that $\gamma$ is contained in $U_{\alpha}$ we have that $V_{\alpha}$ is a global chart for $CL_{\alpha}$, hence the bundle is trivial: we will see that for generic curves we obtain a non-trivial bundle, but the picture is the same.

 \paragraph{}Let us now suppose that $L$ is trivial with sections, so that we think to is as $X \times \mathbb{C}$ with a trivialization $\{g_{\alpha}\} \in \check{C}^{0}(\mathfrak{U}, \underline{S}^{1})$.
 Then we have: